remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/ssh.md

 Secure Shell

+This protocol provides shell access to access a remote computer in a secure way.
+The establishment of a secure communication is part of SSH (Layer 6).

 SSH is built on top of TCP.

-This protocol provides a secure way to access a remote computer via shell.
-The establishment of a secure communication is part of SSH (Layer 6).

 ~~~admonish hint title="SSH across multiple OSI layers"
 SSH spans across layers 5, 6 and 7.